Chickalo2000/CoffeeShoppee/README.md

 ---

 ### User Flow

-1. Navigate to the homepage, showcasing the 3D rotating globe.
+1. Navigate to the homepage, running on (http://127.0.0.1:3001/index.html)showcasing the 3D rotating globe.
 2. Click on coffee bean markers over various countries.
 3. View recipe videos.
-4. Submit your own recipe through the dedicated form.
+4. Submit your own recipe through the dedicated form, follow steps below regarding how to form submission.

 ---